Skip to main content

 Complementary colors look especially dynamic together because they play up each other’s intensity while appearing balanced since they equally stimulate different parts of the eye.
 It’s a natural illusion that adds energy and draws the eye.

-In the traditional red, yellow, blue color wheel, the complementary color combinations are as follows:
+In the traditional red, yellow, blue color wheel, the list of complementary color combinations includes:

 • red and green